How To Repost Someone Else’s Instagram Story

 Reposting an Instagram Story

-The ability to repost an Instagram Story arrived last year and was gradually rolled out across the world.
+The ability to repost an Instagram Story was gradually rolled out across the world.
 It was a subtle update and one some users didn’t notice for a while but it should be there on your version of the app by now.

 You can also select to repost the Story by selecting the paper airplane icon once you’re in it.
 Tap the icon and select Add Post to Your Story in the popup window to achieve the same.